mebtte/react-media-session/README.md

 # react-media-session

-The react component that wraps `medisSession`.
+The react component that wraps `mediaSession`.

 ![](./docs/example.png)